A Collatz-Wielandt characterization of the spectral radius of order-preserving homogeneous maps on cones: Introduction

-As an application, we finally show (Section~\ref{sp-spec-inf}) that the spectral radius commutes with suprema or infima of families of maps satisfying a selection properties.
-This is motivated by zero-sum games, in which Shapley operators are naturally defined as infima or suprema of more elementary operators.
+As a consequence, we show (Proposition~\ref{sp-lem-add3} and~\ref{sp-lem-inf}) that the spectral radius commutes with suprema or infima of families of maps satisfying selection properties.
+This is motivated by zero-sum games, in which Shapley operators can be defined as infima or suprema of families of more elementary operators.
+The present results are applicable to several problems arising in this context.
+A first application, to characterize the convergence rate of value iteration, has appeared in~\cite{mariannemtns}.
+A second application, to derive complexity bounds for policy iteration for zero-sum two player games, has recently appeared in~\cite{marianne102013}.
+We refer to these references, and also to the last section of~\cite{AGN}, for more information on the application to games.

-We finally note that in a recent work~\cite{nussbaummp10}, carried out after the present one, Mallet-Paret and Nussbaum pointed out some imperfections of the notion of essential spectral radius of~\cite{Nuss-Mallet} which is used here.
-The generalization of the present results to the setting of~\cite{nussbaummp10} will be considered in a further work.
+We finally note that in work~\cite{nussbaummp10} which postdates this paper, Mallet-Paret and Nussbaum pointed out inadequacies with the notion of cone essential spectral radius which is used here and in~\cite{Nuss-Mallet}.
+Generalization of the present results to the setting of~\cite{nussbaummp10} will be considered in a future work.

+The paper is organized as follows.
+In Sections~\ref{sp-sec-intro-hilbert} and~\ref{sp-sec-spec}, we recall notions and results about cones, non-linear spectral radii, and $k$-set-contractions.
+In Section~\ref{sec-fredholm}, we establish auxiliary results concerning a non-linear Fredholm-type property.
+Our main results are established in Section~\ref{sp-sec-existence}--\ref{sp-sec-CW}.
+We apply some of them in Section~\ref{sp-spec-inf} to establish the ``morphism'' properties of the spectral radius with respect to the operations of supremum and infimum.